 - Cover any plastic plug ports

-- Try to leave 1/4 inch area around the edge of the chip free of insulation.
+- Leave 1/4 inch area around the edge of the chip free of insulation.

-- You can use folded over tin foil to insulate the motherboard
+- You can use folded over the tin foil to insulate the motherboard

 - Once your motherboard is insulated, make sure there is nothing flammable nearby

 - You will also need some coins to place on top of the graphics chip - a stack of 10 should do.
-This ensures the heat transfer is slower and more even as well as applying the necessary pressure on top of the chip to press it down.
+This ensures the heat transfer is slower and more even and applies the necessary pressure on top of the chip to press it down.

 How to remove the red epoxy?

 It is worth noting that sometimes computers have red epoxy around the edge of the chip to secure it.
 If there is a lot of it, you may need to use a razor to scrape off some of the epoxy.
 Be careful doing this as you can easily damage valuable computer components.

 For the next process step, you will require a heat gun.